animina-dating/animina/README.md

 ## Git Stuff

-Please run the `setup-hooks.sh` script to install the git hooks.
+Please run the `./setup-hooks.sh` script to install the git hooks.

 ## Phoenix Framework